A-a-r-o-n-C/reneware/README.md

-# reneware
+# Reneware
-Reneware - Team AKR3
+Team AKR3
+A web-based platform to incentivize consumer electronic recycling through a donation network.